-The City of Boulder's Water Resources Advisory Board meetings are additional opportunities for the public to learn about Utilities projects and programs.
+The City of Boulder's Water Resources Advisory Board meetings are additional opportunities for the public to learn about drinking water.
 Board meetings are usually held the third Monday of each month at 6 p.m. and may be held virtually or in-person.
-For more information about the board, call 303-441-3208 or visit bouldercolorado. gov/government/boards-and-commissions.
+For more information about the board, call 303-441-3200 or visit bouldercolorado.gov/government/boards-and-commissions.
 CITY OF BOULDER WATER SOURCES

-The City of Boulder is fortunate to have several high quality surface water sources for drinking water: Barker Reservoir, North Boulder Creek and Carter Lake.
+The City of Boulder is fortunate to have several highquality sources of drinking water: Barker Reservoir, North Boulder Creek and Carter Lake.
 Water used at your home or business may come from any of these sources, depending on the season or availability.
-Source water protection has long been recognized as a necessary and often cost-effective component of providing clean, safe drinking water.
-The city closely monitors activities that could affect source water and impact drinking water.
-The city's Source Water Protection Plan is available at bouldercolorado.gov/services/water-supply-and-planning or on request by calling the Drinking Water Program at 303-441-3200.
-The protection plan identifies potential contaminant sources that could occur (which does not mean they do occur) and best management practices to protect the city's water supply at its source.
+Source water protection has long been recognized as a necessary and often cost-effective component of providing clean, safe drinking water for our community.
+The city closely monitors activities that could affect source water and implements an extensive water quality monitoring program from source to tap, including a protection plan.
+The city's Source Water Protection Plan is available at bouldercolorado.gov/water/water-supplyand-planning or upon request by calling the Drinking Water Program at 303-441-3200.
+The protection plan identifies potential contaminant sources that could occur but does not mean they